-6.14 Assignment and Subcontracting
+6.14 Assignment

-The Contractor(s) may not assign or delegate its rights and obligations under any contract in whole or in part without the prior written consent of the University.
-Any attempted assignment or subcontracting shall be void.
+The contractor(s) shall not assign the contract in whole or in part without the prior written consent of the University.
+Any attempted assignment shall be void.

-6.15 Permits, Licenses, Taxes
+6.15 Permits, Licenses, Taxes and Commonwealth Registration

 The contractor shall procure all necessary permits and licenses and abide by all applicable laws, regulations and ordinances of all federal, state and local governments in which work under this contract is performed.